-Welcome to the Nesbitt Research Group, Department of Atmospheric Sciences, School of Earth, Society, and Environment, University of Illinois!
+Welcome to the Cloud Systems Research Group, Department of Atmospheric Sciences, School of Earth, Society, and Environment, University of Illinois!

 Specific research foci of our group include:

 - Cloud systems: precipitation processes, life cycle, kinematics and dynamics, microphysical processes, role in large scale weather and climate processes

 The tools we use for our research include:

 - Remote sensing platforms for cloud and precipitation studies: radar and passive microwave techniques using ground, aircraft, and satellite techniques (ground based dual-pol or multifrequency radar, airborne and satellite multi-frequency radars, multi-channel multi-polarization passive microwave measurements, scatterometers)